 Sales are up, profits are good… why can’t we pay our obligations?

 The answer to this question is one that has haunted small business owners: cash flow.
 A company can look good on paper, bringing in consistent revenue and new clients, while still coming up short at the end of the month.
 This phenomenon ties back to cash flow, the flow of money coming into and going out of the business.
-When more money goes out of the business each month than comes in, the business has negative cash flow.
-Below are some ideas of how to turn your business into a cash generating machine!
+When you have more money going out of your business than coming in, your business has a negative cash flow.
+Below are some ideas of how to help your business manage its cash flow and turn your business into a cash generating machine!

 Increasing Cash Flow